 - I posted on the Internet, at my webpage, my papers and books just few months after being published.
 My books/papers can be found on many Internet sites and have been downloaded by many people.
 These authors published their ideas (surprisingly very similar to my ideas) at least 5 years after I published my ideas in my article from 2005 and 3-4 years after I published (and immediately posted) my book published in 2008!
 In our days, because of Internet, time is very compressed: in a very short time, various people have already plagiarized many of my ideas.

 - Not too many people have quoted my works yet.
 Why?
-Because (1) Some of them prefer to plagiarize my ideas (I have been the most plagiarized author in the history of human thinking just because I changed completely the paradigm of thinking about the world and the self but I am Romanian) (2) Some of them (who elaborated some approaches/ideas) reject instantly my ideas since my EDWs erase all other approaches, their works vanish completely (3) The majority of people do not understand (or do not read) my ideas.
+Because (1) Some of them prefer to plagiarize my ideas (I have been the most plagiarized author in the history of human thinking just because I changed completely the paradigm of thinking about the world and the self) (2) Some of them (who elaborated some approaches/ideas) reject instantly my ideas since my EDWs erase all other approaches, their works vanish completely (3) The majority of people do not understand (or do not read) my ideas.
 (4) I am Romanian (it is much easier to plagiarize somebody who lives in the last country in UE than someone from USA)

 - However, “the distance between the pioneers and the much smaller followers becomes so great that the latter cannot reach the former; the age of servile imitation begins – yet not of nature, but of the style of the great masters, zealous copyists remove the labels from the elixirs of the Magi and put them on their vials.”
 (Arnold Gehlen, Images of time)